mohdfareed/machine-setup/README.md

 - Dotfiles and dev directories have to be changed in both `zshenv` and `setup.sh`.
 - Dotfiles directory structure is hardcoded.
 - GitHub authentication info might need to be updated in `setup.sh`.
-- Changing Homebrew's default directory breaks some `zshrc` functionality.
+- Changing Homebrew's default directory breaks `zshrc` functionality.
 - Zsh directories are set in both `zsh.sh` and `zshenv`.

 ## Decommissioning Process